afazmunshi49/Software-Engg.-Group-Project-Info/README.md

  * Navigate to the folder where you would like this repo to be cloned in Command Prompt/Terminal
  * Type ``` git clone https://github.com/afazmunshi49/Software-Engg.-Group-Project-Info.git ``` on your Command Prompt/Terminal
  * Open ``` index.html ``` in a browser of your choice

+## Credits
+Credits to the people who have worked on the project is mentioned on the website